While supplements can add to your workout regime positively, they cannot get you to where you want to be without proper training and nutrition.

 At the moment I’m using PHD Pharma pure and PHD Pharma Whey HT+ which are both packed with high protein isolate and taste amazing.

 Creatine can be combined with some other supplements or taken by itself.
 It is a great source of energy for your body, helping to increase strength, and works to enhance protein synthesis, which in turn will help build dense muscle.

 Using the supplement appropriately will improve your performance in the gym noticeably; you will find that your one-rep max increases, reps and sets are easier to complete, and your muscles feel more pumped.
-Creatine helps maintain intense, frequent workouts as it works to replenish ATP (adenosine triphosphate), which helps with burst sports.
+Creatine monohydrate use helps maintain intense, frequent workouts as it works to replenish ATP (adenosine triphosphate), which helps with burst sports.

 Creatine is a safe and natural substance that has been proven effective across many studies.